 By Thomas R. Buecker

-Webmaster's Note: Thomas R. Buecker is the curator of the
+Webmaster's Note: The late Thomas R. Buecker was curator of the

 Robinson Museum at Fort Robinson near Crawford, Nebraska.
 Mr. Buecker begins his

 account of the death of the Oglala-Lakota Crazy Horse in the spring of 1877 when

 Red Cloud and his people are located at the Red Cloud Agency near then Camp

 The "Final Days of Crazy Horse" first appeared in

 Fort Robinson and the American West, 1874-1899